What is the Vancouver Island Local History Society’s Mission/Vision?

 The gardens and lawn are accessible via a hard-packed gravel path.

 An accessible washroom is located inside the Visitor Centre.
+This washroom has a baby change table.
 There is one accessible parking stall located beside the Visitor Centre main entrance.

 The Visitor Centre loft and the dock are not wheelchair accessible.